Skip to main content

 Think of a sender as your messaging identity.
 It contains:

-• WhatsApp Business Account: For WhatsApp messaging
+• WhatsApp Business Account — for WhatsApp messaging (rich media, templates, interactive messages)

-• Allowed destinations: Countries you can send to
+• Allowed destinations — countries you can send to

 {